 It is expected that our research will gain insights into the neural network underlying normal as well as abnormal forms of social behavior.
 Findings of our research will be essential first steps in the evaluation of vasopressin and oxytocin as potential therapeutic targets in the treatment of social dysfunction in humans.
 Ultimately, our research should help lead to more effective treatment of the symptoms and/or causes of social behavior deficits.

-Our research is supported by the Brain and Behavior Research Foundation, the National Science Foundation, and the National Institute of Mental Health.
+Our research has been or is supported by the Brain and Behavior Research Foundation, the National Science Foundation, and the National Institute of Mental Health.

 Upcoming Research-Related Events

-Lab techician Bella Orsucci and Lab technician Morgen Henry will present their work at the annual meeting of the Michigan Chapter Society for Neuroscience at MSU in East Lansing, USA on June 9, 2023
+Many lab members will attend, and Bella Orsucci, Kira Becker and Bridgette Weiss will present their work at the annual meeting of the Michigan Chapter Society for Neuroscience at the University of Michigan, Ann Arbor, MI, on May 20, 2024

-PI Alexa Veenema will present the latest work from the lab at the annual meeting of the Society for Behavioral Neuroendocrinology (SBN) in Tours, France, from June 26-29, 2023.
+Alexa Veenema will present the latest work from the lab at the annual meeting of the International Behavioral Neuroscience Society (IBNS) in Panama City, Panama, from June 11-16, 2024